What Is a Lymphangiogram?

 Lymph nodes are located throughout your body.
 A network of lymph vessels connects them.
 These vessels carry fluid containing white blood cells in and out of the lymph nodes.
 This fluid is called lymph.

-Doctors often use a lymphangiogram to see whether cancer has spread.
-In this case, you will probably also need a lymph node biopsy.
+You’ll probably also need a lymph node biopsy.
 Your doctor will remove either an entire lymph node or a small sample to check for cancer cells.

-However, not all lymphangiograms are related to cancer.
+Not all lymphangiograms are related to cancer.
 Your doctor may perform one to diagnose swelling in your arm or leg.
 The procedure may also be used to diagnose parasitic diseases, such as filariasis.

 - allergic reactions to substances containing iodine

 - allergic reactions to X-ray dye (contrast material)

 Your doctor may ask you to fast for several hours before the test.
 Your doctor will provide specific instructions.

 You’ll sit down, and the person performing the procedure will clean your feet.
 A blue dye called contrast will be injected into the webbing between the first and second toes on each foot.
 This is not the actual test.
 It’s just used to locate your lymph channels.
 After a few minutes, the dye will turn your lymph channels blue.